Jwink3101/dfb/readme.md

 The attributes for comparison and for renames are user settable.
 If both remotes support hashes, it almost always best to use them.
 And if the source is slow to list ModTime, you can also set `get_modtime = False`.
 If remotes support ModTime and it is fast, that is a decent choice for both compare and renames.

 Generally speaking, comparisons and renames are actually source-to-source because the source values are saved.
 However, if run with `--refresh`, then comparisons and move-tracking are source-to-dest.
 In that case, you can set `dst_compare` and `dst_renames`.

-For example, if backing up local to WebDAV, the following would make sense:
+Examples:

+**Local to WebDAV** and **Local to S3**

+WebDAV doesn't support ModTime and S3 does but it is super slow

 ```python
 compare = 'mtime'